cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 You should also be aware of the difference between `inline` or `block` elements.
 What's described above is directly applicable to `block` elements.
-MDN also has a great [doc](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Block_and_Inline_Layout_in_Normal_Flow#Elements_participating_in_an_inline_formatting_context) on `inline` vs `block` flow, but the main takeaways are:
+MDN also has a great [doc](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Block_and_Inline_Layout_in_Normal_Flow#Elements_participating_in_an_inline_formatting_context) on `inline` vs `block` flow, but the main takeaways are that `inline` elements:

-- They are only as big as they need to be, e.g. words or text.
-Think of them as a box, but with shrinkwrap to take up as little space as possible.
+- They are only as big as they need to be, e.g. all of the words or text in this post!
+Think of them as a box, but shrinkwrapped up nice and tightly to take up as little space as possible.
 - When placed next to one another, they _"flow"_ together in the document's text direction, e.g. left to right.
+Think about how words flow together within a paragraph.
-- They are still "boxes", but you can't determine their size directly
+- They are still "boxes", but you can't determine their size directly.
+Instead, it's inferred from how much "stuff" is inside them!

 Lastly, for understanding the box model, let's go through an interactive example of `box-sizing`.
 In the following rendering, you can change the properties of each box and see their size and visual properties update in real-time.